jschobben/colorscad/README.md

 3) Check that the produced .stl is empty; if not, complain about it and stubbornly refuse to continue.
 4) Loop over the captured set of r/g/b/a values.
 For each of them, call OpenSCAD with another redefined color() module that only outputs when its r/g/b/a parameters match.
 Use multiple OpenSCAD processes here to speed things up a bit.
-5) Combine all the individual .amf files, assigning material color.
+5) Combine all the individual intermediate files, assigning material color.

 Preparations
 ------------